matyukirank/Coffe-Panel/README.md

 SQL server 2017
 Modern Browser

-# To begin with install Node.js and angular from the fall of websites
+# To begin with install Node.js and angular from the following websites

 https://nodejs.org/en/
 https://angular.io/guide/quickstart

-# The application makes use of a .Net core, therefore, you have to have the framework installed alongside Visual Studio 2015 or 2017 ( vs code is also recommended as a text editor )
+# The application makes use of .Net core, therefore, you have to have the framework installed alongside Visual Studio 2015 or 2017 ( vs code is also recommended as a text editor )

 https://dotnet.github.io
 https://code.visualstudio.com